MicrosoftDocs/windows-itpro-docs/windows/whats-new/new-provisioning-packages.md

     * Mobile Iron (password-string based enrollment)
     * Other MDMs (cert-based enrollment)

 > **Note:** Windows ICD in Windows 10, Version 1607, also provides a wizard to create provisioning packages for school PCs.
-To learn more, see [Set up students' PCs to join domain](set-up-students-pcs-to-join-domain.md).
+To learn more, see Set up students' PCs to join domain (link to be added).

 ## Benefits of provisioning packages